-How to Shop Local in a Time of Inflation.
+How to Shop Local in a Time of Inflation

-You know it, I know it, and it seems everyone’s talking about it – prices for everything are rising fast.
+You know it, I know it, and it seems everyone’s talking about it—prices for everything are rising fast.
 In June, Canada’s inflation rate spiked to a record-breaking 8.1%.
 That’s an increase of 7.1% compared to the previous year.
 Those gas prices that seem to be going up every other hour?
 Yeah.
 They kind of are.

-But the fact remains, supplies and services needed to run a business are still expensive and, worse yet, staying expensive.
+But the fact remains, that supplies and services needed to run a business are still expensive and, worse yet, staying expensive.
 Of all Canadian businesses, 26% are seeing their costs rise by upwards of 20%.
 The situation is even worse for local, independent businesses, with “over 80% of small-business owners having increased their prices to counter inflation” this year.
 While necessary from the business perspective, the price increase has been unfortunate for most small businesses.
 As a 2018 study determined, high costs are the leading cause for consumers to pick other retailers for everyday goods over local businesses.
 And that survey wasn’t far from today’s truth, with real sales for Canadian small businesses falling by 1.7% year-over-year amid this challenging economic climate.
 Yikes.

 I Know, That was A Lot of Numbers

 You may be saying to yourself, “Oliver, times are tough.
 With rising prices, we can’t always shop locally!”
 And you are right.
-I am not writing to you today to give you some heavy sense of guilt that you need to shop locally more.
+I am not writing to you today to give you a heavy sense of guilt that you need to shop locally more.
 I get it.
 When prices rise, shopping locally only gets more challenging.
 But that doesn’t mean we have to stop supporting local.
 Even with high prices, we can help our local community.

 And I’ve got a few ideas to help us out: